KonduitAI/dl4j-dev-tools/java-testing/ignores/README.md

 ```
 ./summarize-ignores deeplearning4j results
 ```

-This will write two files into results/deeplearning4j: ignored_classes.csv ignored_methods.csv
+This will write two files into results/deeplearning4j:

+ ignored_classes.csv

+ ignored_methods.csv

+*_classes contains the list of test classes with a @Ignore for the whole class with other pertinent information.
+Refer sample first three lines below.
+*_methods lists the methods ignored along with other pertinent information.
+Refer sample first three lines below.
+Note the csv includes the string inside @Ignore("XX") if present

+To run other projects repeat as follows:
+./summarize-ignores nd4j results
+#./summarize-ignores deeplearning4j results
+./summarize-ignores datavec results
+./summarize-ignores arbiter results

-Both files can be opened up to be viewed in excel/numbers
+Both files can be opened up to be viewed in excel/numbers.
 Sample information from files:
 ```
 head -3 java-testing/ignores/results/nd4j/ignored_classes.csv
 IGNORED/ALL IGNORED: PROJECT, PACKAGE NAME, TEST CLASS, TEST METHOD, IGNORED COMMENT, LOCAL PATH TO TEST CLASS